 A’ Deane’s Bush

 From Lindsay Bush, return to the t-junction where Scenic Roadstarts, but instead of turning right back to Waipukurau, keep left, and follow Lindsay Road as it winds up into the row of hills before you.
 It’s worth a stop near the top, to look back over Lindsay Bush and the surrounding farmland – great views to be had.
 At the intersection with Onga Onga road, turn left, and head to the historic village of Onga Onga.
 A cup of coffee at the General Store is a good option, as is a visit to the DOC field base a bit further on.
 This is next to the town’s museum, and comprises an eclectic collection of small buildings worth a peek.
-There’s also a country pub, if you prefer a more substantial meal and a beer.
+There was a country pub at one stage, but that’s long closed – there is another one in Tikokino, not too far away on SH50

 Once you’ve had your fill of Onga Onga, continue on through the town, turning left onto SH50.
 After about 10km, turn right into Makaretu Road.
 A’Deane’s Bush is about 5km down the road on the right, with access through a signposted gate to a car park.
 Walk past the sign & map by the parking area through another gate, past the toilet (on the right) to the bush entrance, where there’s a picnic table.
 There’s a great information panel here, worth a read.